dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/InstallAITools/mpi_operator_config.rst

 * Step 1: ::

-    kubectl delete -f <filename>.yml
+    kubectl delete -f <DeepSpeed_configuration_filename>.yml

-*where <filename>.yml is the YAML configuration file applied to deploy the DeepSpeed MPIJob.*
+*where <DeepSpeed_configuration_filename>.yml is the YAML configuration file applied to deploy the DeepSpeed MPIJob.*

 * Step 2: ::

-    kubectl delete -f pvc.yml
+    kubectl delete -f <PVC_filename>.yml

+*where <PVC_filename>.yml is the PVC configuration file applied to deploy the DeepSpeed MPIJob.*

 * Step 3: ::